-The PFC is an interactive Internet resource that addresses the need for accurate and timely healthcare information for long-term survivors of childhood cancer.
+The PFC is an interactive cancer survivor resource that addresses the need for accurate and timely healthcare information for long-term survivors of childhood cancer.
 The PFC website has been designed to contain the following elements:

 - A Guidelines Generator that dynamically assembles recommendations for care individualized to each survivor according to his or her treatment history.
-The recommendations, are based upon the recently developed COG Late Effects Screening Guidelines.
+The recommendations, are based on the guidelines recently developed by the Children's Oncology Group.

 - Individualized survivor education resources that are customized to the needs of each patient based on their disease and its treatment.
 These are readily accessible to the survivor and their healthcare provider(s).
 The information provided helps empower the survivor and is designed to facilitate both survivor and provider follow-up compliance.